petoulemonde/petoulemonde.github.io/index.md

 **Description**: Almost every web service you join will require you to come up with a password.
 But what makes a good password?
 In June 2017 the National Institute of Standards and Technology (NIST) published publication 800-63B titled Digital Identity Guidelines: Authentication and Lifecycle Management.
 This publication doesn't tell you what is a good password, but it does have specific rules for what is a bad password.

 In this project, you will take a list of user passwords and, using publication 800-63B, you will write code that automatically detects and flags the bad passwords.

 ---

-### 10. Naïve Bees: Predict Species from Images

-**Short name**: naive_bees

-**Language**: Python

-**Tags**: Data manipulation, Data visualization, Machine learning

-**Principal packages**: pandas, PIL, numpy, matplotlib, scikit-image, scikit-learn

-**Description**: The question at hand is: can a machine identify a bee as a honey bee or a bumble bee?
-These bees have different behaviors and appearances, but given the variety of backgrounds, positions, and image resolutions it can be a challenge for machines to tell them apart.

-Being able to identify bee species from images is a task that ultimately would allow researchers to more quickly and effectively collect field data.
-Pollinating bees have critical roles in both ecology and agriculture, and diseases like colony collapse disorder threaten these species.
-Identifying different species of bees in the wild means that we can better understand the prevalence and growth of these important insects.

----